 Sleep: Granada

-Day 6 – Travel to Seville
+Day 6 – Granada to Seville

 We’re halfway through your 10 day Spain itinerary and it’s time to move again.
 This time we’re catching a three hour bus to Seville, the capital of Andalusia.